The DTP years

 In early 2018 I undertook some Careers Coaching to help me work out what my next career move should be.

 For years I had been trying to fit myself into the narrow job descriptions of the web industry, but finding time and again that I didn’t quite fit in.
 I had plenty of skills and experience and was able to do many things, but my expectations were never quite inline with the roles that were on offer.

-The coaching revealed a lot about my strengths and interests, and it became clear that I should be focusing more on design, rather than doing both design and coding.
-I now knew that I should be seeking a more focused design role.
+The coaching revealed a lot about my strengths, interests and values.
+It was clear that I should focus on my core strengths, rather than trying to trying to spread myself too thinly.
+I understood that I should seek a more focused role.
 But not just any role.
 I wanted to work on something valuable that I believed in, and if it took time to find it, that was fine by me.